iRobotEducation/create3_docs/docs/hw/adapter.md

 # iRobot® Create® 3 Adapter Board
 ## Overview
-The iRobot® Create® 3 robot has two electrical connections exposed via the Adapter Board.
+The iRobot® Create® 3 robot[^1] has two electrical connections exposed via the Adapter Board.
 The connections are accessible within the robot once the cargo bay is removed.
 The Adapter Board is also visible through the top cover of the robot, where its indicators are visible, and the USB/BLE toggle can be switched.